Tagged with balikbayan, cargo, freight, philippines, united states on January 12, 2024

 Shipping balikbayan boxes can be an interesting experience in frustration if you don’t know where to go or who to contact.

 The best way to find out about cargo services in your area is to go to an Asian market or supermarket.
 A lot of them are affiliated with one cargo company or another.
-They will usually have the empty boxes you can use for balikbayan boxes.
+They will sometimes have the empty boxes you can use for balikbayan boxes.
 You can call one of these markets if it’s a hassle driving to them, but I can’t guarantee you’ll get answers to your questions.

 In my experience, only a Filipino can talk to a Filipino without getting frustrated by the language barrier.
 That is, unless the Filipino on the other end speaks good English.
 Regardless of where you get the empty boxes, and you can’t just get them anywhere, you may or may not have to pay for them.
 Most of them typically give you empty boxes to replace the boxes you’re currently shipping.